 - Academy of Nutrition and Dietetics Student Membership: $58

 Obtain student AND member coverage here.
 Once your application is complete and paid, you will receive the certificate of liability immediately.
 Follow instructions.
 If you are a DTR, you will apply as a professional, and your cost will likely be between $70 and $80.

 - Items such as background checks, immunizations, titers, TB skin tests, drug tests, personal health insurance and individual malpractice liability insurance are requirements for participants.

 - Interns are responsible for food and miscellaneous personal expenses incurred during attendance at professional meetings, as well as transportation and meals during rotations.

 - Slip-resistant shoes and appropriate food-service attire are required for certain rotations.
 Professional clothing, lab coat and closed-toe dress shoes are the accepted attire for clinical and community rotations, unless scrubs and tennis shoes are facility approved.

-- A laptop computer, personal printer and scanner, textbooks and online resources, as well as other school supplies are necessary for successful completion of program expectations.
+- A laptop computer with webcam and reliable internet access, personal printer and scanner application, textbooks and online resources, as well as other school supplies are necessary for successful completion of program expectations.